CGGOxford/Opossum/README.md

 ##4.
 Suggested parameters when calling variants with Platypus

-If, after running Octopus, variants are called using Platypus, we suggest keeping the Platypus settings at a minimum.
+If, after running Opossum, variants are called using Platypus, we suggest keeping the Platypus settings at a minimum.
 This is because the reads have already been formatted in a way to take into account the various options included in Platypus.

     python Platypus.py --callVariants --bamFiles input.bam --refFile ref.fasta --filterDuplicates 0 --minMapQual 0 --minFlank 0 --maxReadLength 500 --minGoodQualBases 10 --minBaseQual 20 -o variants.vcf